nedtaylor/coreutils/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for corestruc, **including completely new features and minor improvements to existing functionality**.
+This section guides you through submitting an enhancement suggestion for coreutils, **including completely new features and minor improvements to existing functionality**.
 Following these guidelines will help maintainers and the community to understand your suggestion and find related suggestions.

 <!-- omit in toc -->
 #### Before Submitting an Enhancement

 - Make sure that you are using the latest version.
 - Read the compilable documentation carefully and find out if the functionality is already covered.
-- Perform a [search](https://github.com/nedtaylor/corestruc/issues) to see if the enhancement has already been suggested.
+- Perform a [search](https://github.com/nedtaylor/coreutils/issues) to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.
 - Find out whether your idea fits with the scope and aims of the project.
 It's up to you to make a strong case to convince the project's developers of the merits of this feature.
 Keep in mind that we want features that will be useful to the majority of our users and not just a small subset.
 If you're just targeting a minority of users, consider writing an add-on/plugin library.

 ### Contributing Code

-This guide provides the recommended route to contributing to corestruc:
+This guide provides the recommended route to contributing to coreutils:

 1. Fork the repository.
 2. Clone the forked repository to your local machine.